dmd-program/dmd-100/introduction/measuring_success.md

    - iterate to the best result within constraints
    - apply time an energy
  5. Skill
-   - what you can do
+   - what you can "bring to the table"